merenlab/merenlab.org/data/pBI143/index.md

 The following sections detail each step, followed by a brief discussion over these results, in addition to those that appear in our paper.

 ### The read recruitment from 100K+ metagenomes

-This step of the analysis was completed with help from [the Sunagawa Lab](https://micro.biol.ethz.ch/research/sunagawa.html) at the ETH.
-They obtained BAM files from a read recruitment analysis using Bowtie2 with default parameters for all three versions of the plasmid across a large collection of metagenomes, and used the anvi'o program {% include PROGRAM name="anvi-profile-blitz" %} to generate a detailed output file with read recruitment statistics.
-This output is a file of type {% include ARTIFACT name="bam-stats-txt" %}, and you can see the standard headers in the output by visiting the artifact page.
+The anvi'o program {% include PROGRAM name="anvi-profile-blitz" %} profiled the BAM files samtools generated from Bowtie2 read recruitment results to report the distribution patterns of all three versions of pBI143 across all metagenomes. {% include PROGRAM name="anvi-profile-blitz" %} reports a detailed output for read recruitment statistics, called {% include ARTIFACT name="bam-stats-txt" %}, and you can see the standard headers in the output by visiting the artifact page.

 {:.warning}
 The raw output file from {% include PROGRAM name="anvi-profile-blitz" %} is available here: [anvi-profile-blitz.txt.gz](files/anvi-profile-blitz.txt.gz)